AmesianX/NinjaBrowser/README.md

 - A bug that did not preview posts on the vBulletin board has been fixed.
 - filename: "pre-built_cef_v.76.0.3809.87.zip"
 - https://drive.google.com/file/d/1V5LXOAMdiGEIIW9X-o_47MYNc-cQNWHQ/view
+- I made the mistake of activating widevine.
+I'm rebuilding.
+Do not download it.
+(I will edit the article again.)

 Download CEF4Delphi from github to the latest version and reinstall it. (libcef.dll version: 76.1.5.0)
 Then rebuild NinjaBrowser.
 Now download this prebuilt package and replace it with NinjaBrowser's